QS World University Rankings by Subject 2021

-You will also work on a dissertation which gives you an opportunity to demonstrate your knowledge and understanding through independent research on a topic that interests you.
+You will also work on a dissertation (40 credits) which gives you an opportunity to demonstrate your knowledge and understanding through independent research on a topic that interests you.
 Previous students have investigated topics such as:

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.